-Modern Slavery Statement - Reporting Year 2019
+Modern Slavery Statement - Reporting Year 2022

-The Perrigo Company plc (“Perrigo”) is dedicated to making lives better by bringing "Quality, Affordable Self-care Products™" that consumers trust everywhere they are sold.
-The Company is a leading provider of over-the-counter health and wellness solutions that enhance individual well-being by empowering consumers to proactively prevent or treat conditions that can be self-managed.
+Perrigo Company plc (NYSE: PRGO) is a leading provider of Consumer Self-Care Products and over-the-counter (OTC) health and wellness solutions that enhance individual well-being by empowering consumers to proactively prevent or treat conditions that can be self-managed.

 Group Statement and Structure

-Policies and Commitments
+Human Rights Policy and Commitments

-Additional policies, procedures and employee handbooks may also be available at the subsidiary level to further support and define any unique customer or business requirements beyond what is covered in our corporate Codes.
+Similarly, our Code of Conduct applies to all employees and highlights our commitment, at a minimum, to adhere to our core values of Integrity, Respect, Responsibility, and Curiosity while complying with all laws and regulations in the jurisdictions in which we operate.
+Additional policies and procedures may also be available at the subsidiary level to further support and define any unique customer or business requirements beyond what is covered in our corporate codes.
 Perrigo policies and codes are monitored and updated with regular frequency.

 Due Diligence and Risk Assessment

-For Perrigo owned plants and operations, all employees are trained on, and expected to adhere to, our Code of Conduct, employee handbook, and various policies that outline an employee’s behavioral expectations, such as the Positive Work Environment and Harassment Policies.
-To help ensure any such violations are reported, Perrigo maintains Ethics Point, a 3rd party grievance and whistleblowing line where any employee around the globe can anonymously report anything of a suspicious or non-compliant nature.
-Grievances are formally reviewed and investigated per a defined procedure, while maintaining a formal policy that prohibits any form of retaliation.
-Overall anonymized data from Ethics Point is additionally reviewed for continual improvement.
-These are in addition to dedicated ethics and human resource representatives, located both locally and corporately, as well as periodic 3rd party surveillance audits.
+For Perrigo owned plants and operations, all employees are trained on, and expected to adhere to, our Code of Conduct, Diversity, Equity and Inclusion Policy, Global Non-Discrimination and Anti-Harassment Policy, and other related policies.
+Perrigo also employs the use of a third-party grievance and whistleblowing line (EthicsPoint) where employees may anonymously report a concern, consistent with local law.
+Concerns are formally reviewed and investigated per a defined procedure, while anonymized summary data from EthicsPoint is reviewed for continual improvement.
+These are in addition to dedicated ethics and human resource representatives, at both the local and corporate level, as well as periodic third-party audits.

-Perrigo’s Ethical and Social Compliance (E&SC) program is specific to suppliers and business partners around the globe and continued just as strong in 2019.
-Like previous years, it starts with the Supplier Code of Conduct, which is distributed to global suppliers to ensure Perrigo’s expectations are communicated.
-As new suppliers or partners enter Perrigo’s supply chain, they undergo a risk assessment, which takes into consideration the brand, label, product, the production activity that occurs, and the country in which production occurs.
+Perrigo’s E&SC program is specific to suppliers and business partners around the globe.
+It starts with the Supplier Ethical Standards, which is distributed to all suppliers globally to ensure Perrigo’s expectations are communicated.
+As new supplier partners enter Perrigo’s supply chain, they undergo a risk assessment, which takes into consideration the brand, label, product, the production activity that occurs, and the country in which production occurs.
 Results of this assessment may initiate a prequalification audit as part of due diligence, as well as, or in addition to, a self-assessment.